Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 Planting & Growing

-Spotlight™ Radiant Rose Hollyhock will grow to be about 6 feet tall at maturity, with a spread of 24 inches.
+Spotlight™ Radiant Rose Hollyhock will grow to be about 24 inches tall at maturity extending to 6 feet tall with the flowers, with a spread of 24 inches.
 It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
 The flower stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
 It grows at a fast rate, and tends to be biennial, meaning that it puts on vegetative growth the first year, flowers the second, and then dies.
 However, this species tends to self-seed and will thereby endure for years in the garden if allowed.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!